tevslin/goldendomevt/README.md

 -other functions: contains a medly of routines not used in the production factory such as non-AWS dependent calls to Deepgram and AssemblyAI, downloads for video formats other than youtube, and other rouines (some deprecated) you may find useful
 -implementation in goldendomevt: packaged with jsontohtml lambda function for purposes above
 -dependencies:
  - OpenAI API key assumed to be available as os.environ.get('DEEPGRAM_API_KEY') or .env.
-Made available on AWS as part of thr lambda function setup
  - pydantic (must be the right version for the execution platform)
  - openai